karlhorky/github-tricks/readme.md

 Once your script makes the commit and pushes to the PR, it can also be useful to re-run the workflows on that commit, eg. linting the new commit, so that [GitHub auto-merge](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/automatically-merging-a-pull-request) can run also on [protected branches with required status checks](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches#require-status-checks-before-merging).

-`‼️ WARNING` Make sure that you do not create a loop!
+‼️ WARNING: Make sure that you do not create a loop!
 Once your script creates a commit, the workflow will run your script again on the new commit.
 On the 2nd run, it **should not** create a new commit, or you will have an endless loop of GitHub Actions workflow runs. 😬 We will revisit this in the script below.

 1. First, create a GitHub fine-grained personal access token:
    1. Visit https://github.com/settings/personal-access-tokens/new